Australia has been diagnosed with an addiction to turning on their taps, reaching for it on average nine times a day!

 We did a major piece of research into what Aussies think about water and despite our reliance on tap water for a million things not least flushing the loo - only 42% of Australians think tap water is precious.
 Furthermore, 69% say they’d freak out if their taps stopped working.

-We are asking all Australian households to sign up to Water Night to practice ‘water mindfulness’ and being self-aware when reaching for the tap.
+We are asking all Australian households to sign up to Water Night again in 2021 to practice ‘water mindfulness’ and being self-aware when reaching for the tap.

 The challenge is making do with one bucket of water and not using taps, showers and running water from 5pm to 5am on Thursday 22nd October during National Water Week.
 (Use of water Covidsafe and religious reasons is exempt of course).